GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Eight_Checkpoint.md

 Carol is washing dishes.
 Visual metaphor of grave site of Helen (grave side window) and Hamlet's Ghost / Helen's Ghost image on the window.
 Dead / undead / "Walking Dead" virus outbreak metaphors.

 1. Skywalker Ranch 1988 lessons for science fiction fandoms of middle aged women: "The problem in **middle life**, when the body has reached its climax of power and begins to decline, is to identify yourself not with the **body, which is falling away, but with the consciousness** of which it is a vehicle.
 This is something I learned from myths.
 What am I?
 Am I the bulb that carries the light, or am I the light of which the bulb is a vehicle?"
 OPERA_A What am I?
 Who are you? https://www.youtube.com/watch?v=e6x4J2GEIHA "Don't lose who you are In the blur of the stars" (Kepler / Great Seal *stars above* the Eagle) Sometimes it's hard To follow your heart.
 Tears don't mean you're losing" 7,979,879 views October 21, 2014

+2. Bookends.
+Helen was zapped by the virus from the sky like lightning when standing on Walter White's grave site.
+Book tour, book arranger (Airport), book promoter who delivered the post-doctorate thesis of a lifetime at the Zero Hour.
+Finn's Hotel 1923 checkout / checkin.
+Funeral Wakes.

+&nbsp;